linuxstuff/linuxstuff.github.io/chef_stuff.md

  >        owner 'root'
  >      end

- * cron, resource should only be used to modify an entry in a crontab file
+ * **cron**, resource should only be used to modify an entry in a crontab file
- * cdh, execute scripts using the csh interpreter
+ * **cdh**, execute scripts using the csh interpreter
- * deploy,  manage and control deployments.
+ * **deploy**,  manage and control deployments.
 The deploy resource is designed to behave in a way that is similar to the deploy and deploy:migration tasks in Capistrano
  >     deploy "/my/deploy/dir" do
  >       repo "git@github.com/whoami/project"
  >       revision "abc123" # or "HEAD" or "TAG_for_1.0" or (subversion) "1234"